 If there is such a thing as a "normal" acupuncture school, POCA Tech isn't it.
+(Please watch this video about us!)
 Most acupuncture schools encourage prospective students to apply.
 POCA Tech encourages you to think twice and do your research.

 Here's a list of things you should think about.